dgarciabriseno/helioviewer-event-interface/docs/dev/datasources.md

 then that should be done here.
 Otherwise, complete the asynchronous request, store the processed data in the cache, and return the results.

-1. If cache hit, return data from cache
+1. If cache hit, get data from cache
 2. If cache miss, wait for http request to complete
 3. Perform any final processing
 4. Cache data
+5. Transform data coordinates to observation time
-5. return data
+6. return data

 <details>
 <summary>Code Reference</summary>